 The Boston Red Sox are coming off a disappointing 2014 season in which they finished in last place in the American League East.
 This comes one year after winning the World Series, which came one year after finishing last.
 So maybe the 2015 season will be a charm for the team.
 Some do believe that 2013 was an aberration for the current state of the Boston Red Sox, meaning that they don’t believe it was real, and rather the last-place finishes of 2012 and 2014 are a more realistic gauge of this team right now.
 The Red Sox have plenty of decisions to make this off-season.
 One of them is bringing Jon Lester back.
 The Red Sox traded Lester before the trade deadline this season when a deal could not be reached to extend his contract season.
 The Red Sox are on Lester’s shortlist of teams.
 Others include the St. Louis Cardinals, Chicago Cubs, Los Angeles Angels, and New York Yankees.
 The Red Sox are also “all in” on signing Pablo “Kung Fu Panda” Sandoval.

 When talking about baseball rivalries, it starts and stops with the Red Sox-Yankees, or Yankees-Red Sox, whichever way you want to look at it.
 These two teams have been at each other's throats since the early 1900s.
-Some of the most famous moments in baseball history have taken place during this rivalry- Aaron “bleeping” Boone, Bucky “Bleeping” Dent, and then there was the whole thing of Carlton Fisk waving the game-six home run fair.
-The Red Sox and Yankees play 19 times next season, so plenty of opportunities to see these two teams play.
+Some of the most famous moments in baseball history have taken place during this rivalry, with Aaron Boone, Bucky Dent, and then the drama of Carlton Fisk waving the game-six home run fair.

 Red Sox Colorful History in Baseball